zdharma-continuum/zinit/docs/zsh-plugin-standard.md

 ##### Adoption Status

-1. One plugin manager, Zplugin, implements plugin unloading and calls the function.
+1. One plugin manager, Zinit, implements plugin unloading and calls the function.
 2. One plugin, `romkatv/powerlevel10k`, is
 2. Two plugins: